 Originally published by Candlewick Press in hardback only, Rosa, Sola is now available in paperback and ebook formats, and includes a new "Discussion Questions" section for classroom use.
-The paperback can be ordered directly here, and from most online booksellers.
+The paperback can be ordered from most booksellers.
 The Kindle version is available from Amazon, and the Nook version is at BN.com!

 Rosa Bernardi, an only child living with her Italian immigrant parents in 1960s Chicago, often feels alone, or sola, as her parents would say.
 But after she holds her best friend AnnaMaria’s baby brother for the first time, Rosa is sure that if she prays hard enough, God will send her a brother of her own.